The official blog of the Lung Institute.

 - If you’re suffering from a chronic lung disease, speak with a patient coordinator.

 Being diagnosed with a chronic lung disease like COPD is no longer a life sentence.
-With medical advancements like stem cell therapy, patients can breathe easier and get back to the life they want.
+With medical advancements like cellular therapy, patients can breathe easier and get back to the life they want.
 For more information, call the Lung Institute at (800) 729-3065.